 About the Program

 The Duke Clinical Neurophysiology Fellowship is based at Duke University Medical Center (DUMC).
-Rotations in adult and pediatric epilepsy clinics and video EEG monitoring, ICU EEG, EEG, and EP/NIOM laboratories provide comprehensive central clinical neurophysiology education.
+Rotations in adult and pediatric epilepsy clinics and video EEG monitoring, ICU EEG, EEG, and EP/NIOM laboratories will be included as well.
+Trainees interested in sleep and EMG will have the opportunity to tailor their elective time and rotate through these divisions.

 Prerequisites: Completion of an approved neurology residency in neurology or pediatric neurology.

 The Duke Comprehensive Epilepsy Center has a 15-bed video-EEG monitoring facility.
-Approximately 50 surgeries are performed every year, including approximately 25 intracranial EEG monitoring cases.
-Most of the neurologic ICU beds are hardwired for EEG machines, and between five and ten continuous EEG monitoring studies are performed each day.
+Approximately 50 surgeries are performed every year, including approximately 30-50 intracranial EEG monitoring cases.

 The NIOM laboratory performs approximately 500 cases at DUMC and a similar number at Duke Raleigh Hospital and Durham Regional Hospital.